jentery/508v3/tabletop.md

 During seminar, we will:

 * Share your experiences playing tabletop games (~30 minutes).
-* Discuss Nowviskie, "ludic algorithms," and procedural experimentation/literacy (see Michael Mateas, Noah Wardrip-Fruin, and Annette Vee) (~30 minutes).
+* Discuss Nowviskie, "ludic algorithms," and procedural experimentation/literacy/authors (see Michael Mateas, Noah Wardrip-Fruin, Anastasia Salter, Janet Murray, and Annette Vee) (~30 minutes).
 * Paper-prototype your -isms as grid-based tabletop games (~1 hour).
 Please log and save this work in your design doc.
 * Outline issues involved in prototyping your -isms (as games) via an A-D-M framework (~1 hour).
 Please log and save this work in your design doc.